ManpreetBahl/THINGS/README.md

 ```
     Where sender is the e-mail address used to send e-mails about requests and inventory updates,
     and pw is the password to the account.
-12. Open API/things-api/Front_End/templates/js/services/thingsAPI.js and edit line 26 as follows:
+12) Open API/things-api/Front_End/templates/js/services/thingsAPI.js and edit line 26 as follows:
 ```javascript
     var _urlBase = 'https://<YOUR_DOMAIN_HERE>:<YOUR_PORT>/api/';
 ```

-13. Launch the server from the things-api directory with
+13) Launch the server from the things-api directory with:
 ```bash
     npm start --port 3000
 ```
-    You may specify the port with the --port flag
+    You may specify the port with the --port flag.

 _This section should be updated regularly._